jslowick/naia/1-Places/3-Eastern Side/2-Sea of Glass/Illumia/Illumia.md

-#places #island-state #neutral #glass #east #illumia
+---
+tags:
+  - places
+  - east
+  - glass
+  - island-state
+  - neutral
+  - illumia
+---
 Member: [[Neutral]]
 Notes: [[Ostean Trade Consortium|OTC]]-leaning

-Island-state in the [[2-Sea of Glass]].
+Island-state in the [[2-Sea of Glass|Sea of Glass]].
 Said to once be plagued by [[Vampires]], they were supposedly hunted and those that exist in the rest of Naia are said to come from here.
 Name was changed after the vampires were driven away.